alexanderwise/ansible_class2/01_intro_to_ansible.md

 ## SSH into the servers

-Let's assign servers to the students, and make sure you can SSH into the server with the provided username and password
+Let's assign servers to the students, and make sure you can SSH into the server with the provided username and password.
+This also accomplishes adding the host key to your `known_hosts` file and prevents errors from occurring.

 [Move on to Ad-Hoc commands](02_ad-hoc_commands.md)